microsoft/QuantumKatas/SimonsAlgorithm/README.md

 #### Simon’s algorithm
 * A good place to start is [the Wikipedia article](https://en.wikipedia.org/wiki/Simon%27s_problem).
 * [Lecture 6: Simon’s algorithm](https://cs.uwaterloo.ca/~watrous/CPSC519/LectureNotes/06.pdf) has a somewhat clearer description of the measurement part of the quantum circuit.
+* [Video on Simon's problem](https://youtu.be/VrlTdwBWc4g) is suitable for those who prefer videos over reading texts.